Russia On Rails!

 Open carriage facilities defy the imagination!

 The marvels of Russian engineering and the clever use of wasted space, the toilets are just perfect in old carriages!
 That’s hard to explain, it’s better just to see.
 You must plan your toilet use because they are closed 1 hour before arriving at a large station and opened 1 hour after.
 Not a problem if you travel Siberia, haha. (inside joke… only rare large towns there.
 Get it?)
 In new carriages, toilets are quite good with one small problem.
-People from Siberia are not used to them and will be throwing everything there until they are clogged!
+People are not always used to them and they may throw everything there until they are clogged!

 There are supposed to be a few outlets inside where you can hypothetically charge your devices despite the voltage problem.
 Take care of your iPhone X, Bro!
 No one actually knows where the outlets will be located in this exact carriage!
 It's a very interesting quest to buy a bed near to a charging place, haha.
 Google will not help… It’s Just Pure luck!